 In Fours: Heads/Sides: Gallop across & back (interleaved); Gallop In & Out (interleaved); Circle Left/Right; Star Right/Left (hands on the Ninepin's head, or the Ninepin kneels); Go Forward & Back; All Four Ladies Chain Half Way, Set to the Middle, Turn Single Back (some moves could be for the four ladies or the four men)

-Then: The Ninepin Swings OR Balances to OR Arms with each person (or maybe just one or two) of the opposite gender - their partner goes to the middle.
+Then: The Ninepin Swings OR Balances to OR Arms with each person (or maybe just one or two) of the opposite gender - that person's partner goes to the middle.

-The five Ninepins Circle, Star, Basket, Single File (Turn around, Go Forward, Back Up, Turn Around, Back Up, etc.), Back Circle or something in the middle while those on the outside stand or dance or go single file the other way.
+The Ninepin joins them in the middle and the five Ninepins Circle, Star, Basket, Single File (Turn around, Go Forward, Back Up, Turn Around, Back Up, etc.), Back Circle or something in the middle while those on the outside stand or dance or go single file the other way.

 Regarding this dance, Ralph Page suggested, "Don't be polite; be quick!"